cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Concept explain
 ```
+- Single thread principle for mobile phone, we do not put wait time in thread, but only support one thread for each functions.
+The more chain mining, the lower speed on each chain.
 - Miner is what nodes call itself, and sender is what nodes call other peers.
 In TAU POT, all miners predict a future state;
 - Safety is the CBC Casper concept of the safe and agreed history by BFT group.
 The future contract result state is a CBC prediction.
 TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
 - Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.